seanpar203/battleship-app/README.md

 A `--fingerprint` flag can be included to inject cache-busting tokens to asset references.

-A `--rename` flag can be included to rename the files on disk with the cache tokens.
+A `--rename` flag can be included along with `--fingerprint` to rename the files on disk with the cache tokens.
 This is useful in environments where Apache's `mod_rewrite` is not enabled.

 > Without `--rename`, an `.htaccess` file will be set in the `public/` directory to transform requests for assets that include a cache token in the filename back to the real file on the filesystem which does not include the cache token.
 With the `--rename` option in place, this is not necessary.

-A `rev-manifest.json` file is added to `public/` for use by frameworks asset helpers to map some helper like `<?= stylesheet_tag('app.css') ?>` to `"/assets/app--cd2ed.css"`. d
+A `rev-manifest.json` file is added to `public/` for use by frameworks asset helpers to map some helper like `<?= stylesheet_tag('app.css') ?>` to `"/assets/app--cd2ed.css"`.
-## Testing

-Integration and unit tests go in the `tests/` directory.

-Unit tests in `tests/unit/` are run through [Karma](https://github.com/karma-runner/karma) using [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
-These can be run via `gulp karma`.

-Integration tests in `tests/integration/` are run through [Nightwatch.js](http://nightwatchjs.org/).
-These can be run via `gulp nightwatch`.
+Tests can be run on a production build before fingerprints are applied by including a `--test` flag.

 ## Changelog